AlanVerbner/challenge-landing/src/pages/faq.md

     <strong>Q: Who determines code quality and best practices?</strong>
   </dt>
   <dd>
-    <strong>A:</strong> A panel of expert judges will evaluate code quality and adherence to best practices: {{site.judges}}.
+    <strong>A:</strong> Our panel of senior NORAD engineers ({{site.judges}}) will perform comprehensive code reviews, assessing architecture quality, test coverage, security practices, and maintainability standards.
   </dd>
 	<br />
   <dt id="where-to-post-the-source-code">
     <strong>Q: Where should I post my source code?</strong>
   </dt>
   <dd>
-    <strong>A:</strong> Your source code should be published in a public GitHub repository.
-Since this is a simulation exercise, please do not use your real personal information and <b class="red-168 yellow-255-text">never commit secret keys or sensitive credentials</b>.
+    <strong>A:</strong> Your source code should be published in a public repository (GitHub, GitLab, or Bitbucket).
+Since this is a simulation exercise, please use anonymized personal information and <b class="red-168 yellow-255-text">never commit secret keys or sensitive credentials</b>.
+Your repository must include clear README instructions for running tests and verifying code quality.
   </dd>
 	<br />
   <dt id="budget">